Consensys/quorum/docs/Permissioning/Permissioning apis.md

 ```

 #### quorumPermission.approveAdminRole
-This api can be executed by network admin to add approve the org admin or network admin role assignment to an account.
-The role is approved once majority approvals is received
+This api can be executed by the network admin to approve the organization admin or network admin role assignment to an account.
+The role is approved once majority approval is received.
-* Input: org id to which the account belongs, account id
+* Input: organization id to which the account belongs, account id
 * Output: Status of the operation
 * Example:
 ```